When entanglement harvesting is not really harvesting: Further results: Massive fields, higher dimensions and compact switchings

 This choice of truncated Gaussian allows us to compare the result with the full Gaussian switching more easily.
 As the detector separation is set at $L=7T$, in this case the two detectors can be made strictly spacetike separated without any tails putting them in marginal light contact.
 The comparison is shown in Figure~\ref{fig: concurrence3D-cut}.
 The grey shaded region marks the light cone of Alice's compact support if the switching is the truncated Gaussian, which spans interval of $6T$.
 The red shaded region marks the light cone of Alice's strong support if the switching is Gaussian.

 Our example here gives essentially identical communication-assisted entanglement estimator $\mathcal{I}[\hat{\rho}_\ab]$ in Figure~\ref{fig: concurrence3D-cut}(a).
 We also see from Figure~\ref{fig: concurrence3D-cut}(b) up to small oscillations near the boundary of compact support, the use of compactly supported switching leads to essentially the same result as the non-compact switching: namely, the communication component (commutator contribution) dominates near the light cone while the vacuum harvesting component (anti-commutator contribution) vanishes.
-This is not surprising because the essential reason for the dominance of communication over harvesting at null separation is not influenced by the shape of the switching function but rather the distributional behaviour of the real and imaginary parts of the Wightman function.
+This is not surprising because the essential reason for the dominance of communication over harvesting at null separation is not influenced by the shape of the switching function but rather the distributional behaviour of the real and imaginary parts of the Wightman function\footnote{Unfortunately, at the time of writing our \textit{Mathematica} code was insufficient for obtaining results with nonzero \textit{spacelike} entanglement harvesting, so we picked $\Omega T=4$ where at least the $\mathcal{M}^\pm$ terms can be compared for the null separation.
+We are grateful to Patricia Ribes Metidieri and Sergi Nadal for using a different numerical code to show that they agree with our main claims for the spacelike harvesting regime with compact switching.}.